 At Oak Street Health, Dr. Myers has successfully guided the company’s growth into additional markets and explores additional partnerships to broaden the company’s reach.
-He has built the medical group and developed an innovative clinical informatics program.
+He has built the medical group and helped to develop the innovative care model at Oak Street.
 He is a frequent speaker and publisher on behalf of the company and a rising voice in the health care industry.

 Dr. Myers lives in Chicago with his wife.
-When not working, he enjoys making craft cocktails and training for Iron Man competitions.
+When not working, he enjoys craft cocktails, climbing, backpacking, and endurance sports.